Awards & Associations

 Some roads have warnings that you are approaching an area with high winds, but many highways are not equipped with such signals and truckers often don’t realize what they are driving into until it’s too late.
 Even if a truck slows down to a stop, extremely high winds can cause the trucks to tip over and potentially fall on top of another vehicle.
 When this happens, drivers and passengers can incur serious injuries that can cause lifelong pain or disabilities.

-There are numerous situations where many people can get hurt in rollover truck accidents such as the truck driver, passengers riding in the truck, drivers and passengers of cars next to the truck and even unknowing drivers that run into the back of a truck that is tipping over.
+There are numerous situations where many people can get hurt in rollover truck accidents such as the truck driver, passengers riding in the truck, drivers and passengers of cars next to the truck, not following truck driver accident procedures and even unknowing drivers that run into the back of a truck that is tipping over.
 All of these scenarios have the potential to cause severe injuries to all parties, which is why it is so dangerous for truckers to be put in these situations in the first place.

 Truckers Must Drive With Caution